vdas01/life-skills-track/tiny-habits.md

 - Example:- when you complete your project and your favourite teachers compliments you.
 - Celebrate tiny successs which increases your motivation to do more difficult task.

+### Q3) Why it is important to "Shine" or Celebrate after each successful completion of habit?
+(This is the most important concept in today's topic.
+Whatever you celebrate becomes a habit)
+- Celebrating after each successful completion of habit gives our brain motivation to do more difficult tasks.
+- It creates a sense of fulfillment within ourselves.

-### Q3) In this video, what was the most interesting story or idea for you?
+### Q4) In this video, what was the most interesting story or idea for you?
+- I liked to story of Quality vs Quantity.
+- We should try doing things and learn from our mistake.
+- Rather than waiting to become perfect at something and then try we should keep it doing and learn from our imperfections.
+- We should make mistakes but get back to track quickly as we shouldn't break the chain of doing the thing.